Nippori-Toneri Liner: Rolling stock

 From its opening, the line has used a fleet of 300 series trainsets with stainless steel bodies.
 From 10 October 2015, one new 330 series trainset was introduced on the line.
 This five-car set was built by Mitsubishi Heavy Industries, and has an aluminium body.
 A new 320 series trainset (set 21) entered service on the line on 10 May 2017.
 Like the 330 series, this set has two pairs of sliding doors on the side of each car, and all seating is longitudinal bench seating.

 History

 The western part of Adachi is poorly served by public transport and planning of the line started in 1985, with the initial intention of constructing a full-fledged subway.
 However, this was scrapped due to the high cost and projected low ridership, and a more cost-efficient AGT system was selected instead.
 Construction of the line started in 1997, and service commenced on 30 March 2008.
 The main contractor was the Tokyo Metropolitan Subway Construction Company, which also built the Toei Oedo Line.

-Incidents
+Accidents

 A 5.9 magnitude earthquake partly derailed three cars of a train of the Nippori-Toneri Liner at 10:41 pm on Thursday, 7 October 2021.
 Three passengers were injured, but there were no fatalities.
 Repair works were expected to last several days.